aahamlin/aahamlin.github.io/_posts/2021-09-05-probabilistic-forecasting.md

 title: Using Probabilistic Forecasting
 ---

 My first experience with Kanban was in 2012 or 2013 when, as manager of a sustaining engineering team, I needed to organize software delivery against internal SLAs.
 We were responsible for resolving Support issues escalated to Engineering.
-The timeframes and priorities changed daily, if not hourly.
+The time frames and priorities changed daily, if not hourly.
 Managing via Scrum with sprints was simply not adaptive enough.
 I found a [great primer](https://www.infoq.com/minibooks/priming-kanban-jesper-boeg/) from Jesper Boeg on Kanban and over a month or so reinvented our development process.
 The turn around was dramatic and the team wonderfully successful.

 Ever since, I have been a big fan of Lean/Kanban practices for product development.
 I have found that the straight forward prioritized queues and data driven process improvements makes life simpler for the team, and makes projections more reliable for the organization.

 ## Forecasting versus estimating

-Of course, there are no 100% gaurantees in software.
+Of course, there are no 100% guarantees in software.
 You may hit something unexpected at any turn.
 Therefore, time-boxing your releases is generally better than scope-boxing your releases.
-And, if you want to predict when a feature will be avaialable, better to predict based on your past performance than predict on estimates.
+And, if you want to predict when a feature will be available, better to predict based on your past performance than predict on estimates.
 Estimates are only guesses, and do not account for the unknowns we run into in software every day.

 Forecasting without estimates allows your team to discuss what to build and how to build it, without spending time guessing how long it will take.
 Several companies I have worked for have (not surprisingly) used some implementation of Scrum.
 When using Scrum, estimation by story points far out performs time estimates.
 But, why spend your developers time estimating the effort when they could be focused on the problem and implementing a solution?

 Saying that the team does not need to estimate the effort is not to say that the team doesn't need to think about the effort at all.
 Work should still be broken into reasonably sized increments; what the team feels could take between 1-3 days, for example.
 The goal is entirely different than speculating when the work might be completed.
 By creating relatively equal sized units of work you will reduce the standard deviation and your predictability will be less volatile.
 Managed this way, the stream of work it is also easier to adapt to change, and you no longer have the overhead of Scrum in moving stories in and out of Sprints.
 A story is no longer necessary or no longer a priority, simply drop it or stop working on it.

-**How do this work?**
+**How does this work?**

 If you don't estimate, how can you ever tell how long a (set of) change(s) will take?